 - Ask A Vet: How Do I Introduce Our New Kitten to an Older, Aggressive Cat?

 - Ask A Vet: How Do You Introduce Your Dog to Your Newborn?

 - Ask A Vet: How Can I Keep My New Cat from Getting Bored?

 - Ask a Vet with the SF SPCA: Getting A New Puppy, How To Introduce New Pets to Old Pets

-- Ask A Vet: How Do I Teach My Cat to Use a Scratching Post?
+- Ask a Vet: How Do I Keep My Cat From Spraying?